$d\mathbb{Z}$-cluster tilting subcategories of singularity categories: Introduction

-is $d$-cluster tilting inside the bounded derived category $D^b(\md\text{-}\Lambda)$ \cite[Theorem 1.21]{Iya11}.
-In this case $\cU$ can be considered as a higher analogue of the derived category of a hereditary algebra.
-On the other hand, if $\Lambda$ does not have global dimension $d$, then there is no known cluster tilting subcategory inside $D^b(\md\text{-}\Lambda)$ in general.
-As shown in \cite{JK16b}, the naive approach doesn't necessarily give a cluster tilting subcategory even when $\cM$ is $d\bZ$-cluster tilting.
+is $d$-cluster tilting inside the bounded derived category $D^b(\md \Lambda)$ \cite[Theorem 1.21]{Iya11} (this can be extended to $\tau_d$-finite algebras \cite[Theorem 1.23]{Iya11} and cluster categories \cite[Theorem 4.10]{Ami09} and \cite[Theorem 2.2]{Guo11}).
+The subcategory $\cU$ can be considered as a higher analogue of the derived category of a hereditary algebra.
+On the other hand, if $\Lambda$ does not have global dimension $d$, then there is no known cluster tilting subcategory inside $D^b(\md \Lambda)$ in general.
+As shown in \cite{JK16}, the naive approach doesn't necessarily give a cluster tilting subcategory even when $\cM$ is $d\bZ$-cluster tilting.

 In this paper we consider instead the singularity category